 Sign up for our bi-monthly newsletters we’ll send you all the latest from the world of TV advertising, including news of our latest research studies and forthcoming events.
 You’ll also be able to download lots of useful stuff from our website with your login.
 It’s quick and easy to do, and you can do that here.

-Thinkbox and the Marketing Society have collaborated on this new handbook to explain why TV advertising can make a powerful difference to your business.
+Thinkbox and the Marketing Society have collaborated on this guide to explain why TV advertising can make a powerful difference to your business.
 It features key findings from the major recent studies of advertising effectiveness to create a compact guide on how advertising works and, in particular, TV’s place at the heart of the most successful campaigns.
 Here you will find concrete proof of how TV can work for you and how it pays back, whatever the time scale or budget.
-You can also download the handbook in handy PDF form, or navigate through to some nickable PowerPoint slides with notes that will help you make a watertight case for investment in TV.
 Find out more right here...